-Looking ahead, Rwanda will take measures to link into a regional renewable energy grid in the long-term, and will explore opportunities to tap into power from a range of diverse sources.
+In the long-term Rwanda will take measures to link into a regional renewable energy grid and will explore opportunities to tap into power from a range of diverse sources.
 Rwanda is currently a member of the Eastern Africa Power Pool and Pool Energetique De L'Afrique Centrale, with interconnection of African Power Pools under the African Union, already has numerous regional projects under development and in the pipeline.
-Rwanda is also already interconnected with the East African Community.
-Rwanda will leverage these interconnections and expand them.
+Rwanda is also already interconnected with the East African Community and will leverage these interconnections and expand them.
 In the medium-to-long term, Rwanda will explore the possibility of linking into a future renewable regional grid.

-Sector Lead Ministry Implementing Entity Focus Area
+Sector Lead Ministry 2 Implementing Entity Focus Area

-Mitigation ✓
+Energy MININFRA REG, EPD Mitigation √

-Energy MININFRA REG, EPD Adaptation
+Adaptation

 Green Growth

-SI 1.1.2 Increasing access to reliable low-carbon energy to boost urbanisation and mobility
+SI 1.1.2 Increasing access to reliable low-carbon energγ to boost urbanisation and mobilitγ

 The provision of consistent and low carbon energy supply to key sectors is essential to achieve Rwanda's economic growth ambitions.
-The generation, transmission and distribution strategies for major economic sectors will thus be carefully planned, leveraging on opportunities within each sector to transition to low-carbon options as soon as possible.
-Two of the sectors where energy demand will grow the most, and therefore needs to be met to the greatest extent by reliable, low-carbon energy, are urbanization and transportation.
+The generation, transmission and distribution strategies for major economic sectors will be carefully planned, leveraging on opportunities within each sector to transition to low-carbon options as soon as possible.
+Urbanization and transportation represent two sectors within which energy demand will grow most, therefore needing to be met with reliable, low-carbon energy.

 This intervention focuses on providing the energy options and infrastructure to facilitate the transition to low-carbon and sustainable modalities within these two sectors.
-This will include prioritising the extension of the renewable energy grid and infrastructure networks to Kigali, satellite and secondary cities and key transport nodes, as well as increasing access to electric mobility and low carbon fuel sources for sustainable urban development and transport.
+This includes prioritising the extension of the renewable energy grid and infrastructure networks to Kigali, satellite and secondary cities and key transport nodes, as well as increasing access to electric mobility and low carbon fuel sources for sustainable urban development and transport.
 Improving the availability of low carbon energy and infrastructure to cities and transport is essential to enabling specific sectoral transitions to sustainable urbanisation and mobility in Rwanda.